 4.14.
-Complete Streets Program
+Increasing Safe and Accessible Transportation Options Program

-Objective: To develop a Complete Streets prioritization plan, including standards and policies that ensure safe and adequate accommodations for multimodal users of the transportation system.
-This is a new requirement for MPOs, to use at least 2.5% of their planning and research funds to adopt Complete Streets standards and policies.
+Objective: To develop a Increasing Safe and Accessible Transportation Options prioritization plan, including standards and policies that ensure safe and adequate accommodations for multimodal users of the transportation system.
+This is a new requirement for MPOs, to use at least 2.5% of their planning and research funds to adopt.
+Increasing Safe and Accessible Transportation Options standards and policies.

-A Complete Streets prioritization plan was developed during the HAMPO Bicycle and Pedestrian Plan update.

-Maintain and implement Complete Streets prioritization plan

-- Provide HAMPO Committees status updates on prioritization plan efforts - Perform public engagement efforts
+- A prioritization plan was developed during the HAMPO Bicycle and Pedestrian Plan update. - Maintenance and implementation of prioritization plan. - Provided HAMPO Committees states update on prioritization plan efforts. - Performed public engagement efforts.